Sophia, a 19-year-old student from London UK, uses the Asan cup for the first time

 Finding the right product for you is a process of trial and error.
 It's important to keep that in mind when venturing outside of your comfort zone to use a menstrual cup for the first time.

-my thoughts and tips
+My thoughts and tips

 The best tip I can give to someone for first time menstrual cup use is to stay calm!
 New experiences for your body can be very nerve-racking, but rest assured that the Asan cup is designed specifically for comfort and ease.